rzdhop/KNX-Communication-Analyser/README.md

 ## Features

-* See in real-time brut KNX frames transitioning in the network.
+* See in real-time raw KNX frames transitioning in the network.
 * See the translation of the action.
 For example "Box n°1 transmits the order to turn on the light n°04"
 * Log mode: export in one .md or .txt file the frames and their translation transmitted during the execution of the program.
 * Minimized logs mode: the program runs in the background and writes on a file the frames transmitted during the execution of the program.